-The Dakota, 1 W 72nd St, Lincoln Square
+The Dakota, 1 W 72nd St, Upper West Side

 Rosemary’s Baby was filmed in the historic and haunting apartment building, which is a hop, skip and jump from Central Park.
 The legendary 1884 co-op offers large units with high ceilings and expansive park views.
-In addition, the Dakota is recognizable because the late John Lennon lived here.
+Also, the Dakota is recognizable because the late John Lennon lived here.

 Fifth Ave at 87th St, Upper East Side